VenkateshDas/sqlalchemy/README.md

 - session.query(func.count(database_class.courses),database_class.name).filter_by(grade=1.0).group_by(database_class.name).having(func.count(database_class.courses)>= 3.0)

 ### Future Work
-- The read of the files can be separated into chunks
+- Reading file in chunks and processing the chunks inorder to efficiently use the memory.
 - Finding an optimal number for the bulk insertion based on the memory availability.
 - Looking for other ideas to better the approach.